idio-lang/DIPS/source/the-unix-shell/the-unix-shell.rst

    ``PWD`` is the current working directory as set by ``cd`` -- **not** the result of :manpage:`getcwd(3)`.

-   Here, you maintaining the logical path in your rat's nest of symlinks in the underlying filesystem.
+   Here, you are maintaining the logical path in your rat's nest of symlinks in the underlying filesystem.

 ``SECONDS`` (and ``RANDOM``)